npm/npm/README.md

 command line arguments using nopt.
 You may also want to check out `npm help config` to learn about all the options you can set there.

+## How to create or edit package.json file?

+`cd` into your project folder and execute `npm init` It will ask you bunch of questions, and write that file for you!

+## How to install modules to your project?

+`cd` into your project folder and execute:
+`npm search PackageName` // first search takes little longer.
+`npm install PackageName`

 ## More Docs

 Check out the [docs](http://github.com/isaacs/npm/blob/master/doc/),